thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 <i>* only in Entities table, Alarms table, Device admin table, and Asset admin table widgets.</i>

 The "On cell click" action adds a function for each cell in the specified table column.

 Let's explore how this action works using the "Entities table" widget as an example.
+It displays a list of devices and their latest temperature and humidity readings.
-We'll configure this widget so that clicking on a cell in the selected column redirects us to another state with detailed telemetry information about the selected device.
+We'll configure this widget so that clicking a cell in a specific column will redirect the user to a new dashboard state with detailed telemetry information about the selected device.
+For this, we will need to add an action for each column of the table.

-We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step.
+We assume that you have already added two new [states](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

+Let's add the first action for the "temperature" column:

-- Select "On cell click " action source;
+- Select the "On cell click " as the action source;
-- After selecting an action source, the "Column index*" drop-down menu will appear.
-Select the widget column to which this action will be applied;
+- From the "Column index" drop-down menu, select the "temperature" column to which this action will be applied;
-- Input a name for the action.
-Optionally, select an icon;
+- Enter a name for the action, and optionally, choose an icon;
-- Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
+- For the action type, select "Navigate to new dashboard state" from the drop-down menu;
-- After choosing an action type, the "Target dashboard state" drop-down menu appears.
-Select a previously created state you&#39;d like to be transitioned to;
+- Specify the "Target dashboard state" which will display detailed temperature data for the selected device;
-- Then, click the "Add" button;
+- Click "Add" to add the action.

-- Now in the "Actions" window, you can see the configured action, allowing you to double-check the action source, icon, and action type.
-Click "Save", and then click "Apply" to save the widget settings;
-- Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.
+We have configured an action for the "temperature" column.

 {% include images-gallery.html imageCollection="on-cell-click-1" %}

-Click on a cell in the "temperature" column for selected entity to perform an action, namely to navigate to a specified state where detailed telemetry information about the chosen device is displayed.
+Now, we need to add another action for the "humidity" column:

+- Click the "plus" icon in the top right corner of the "Actions" window to start adding a new action;
+- Repeat the steps as above but select the "humidity" column this time from the "Column index" drop-down menu;
+- Specify the "Target dashboard state" which will display detailed humidity data for the selected device;
+- Click "Add" to add the action;
+- After configuring the actions, click "Save" and then "Apply" to save the widget settings;
+- Save your entire dashboard configuration by clicking "Save" located in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="on-cell-click-2" %}

+Now, when you click on a cell in the "temperature" column for any device, an action will be performed and take you to a state displaying detailed information about the temperature selected device.

+{% include images-gallery.html imageCollection="on-cell-click-3" %}

+Similarly, clicking on a cell in the "humidity" column will redirect you to detailed data about the humidity selected device.

+{% include images-gallery.html imageCollection="on-cell-click-4" %}

 #### Widget header button